 2. Make what we do in school relevant

 I feel it is important to ask myself the following questions:

-- Would we do this in real-life?
+- Are the skills we practice helpful in real-life?

 - Will this activity/lesson encourage my students to want to learn or explore more about the subject?